 So it turns out my blog is five years old this month.

-Over five years, I’ve written more than 700 posts and shared about 40,000 Tweets and during that time I’ve learned a few things about blogging.
+Over those years, I’ve written more than 700 posts and shared about 40,000 Tweets and during that time I’ve learned a few things about blogging.
 Some of these things I’m still working on, and they may not all apply to you.
 But one or two of them might be useful.
 Here goes:

 - Understand why you blog and hang on to that for dear life.
 It’s so easy to get distracted by reviews and sponsored posts and giveaways and Linkys but when your blog is a few years old, what will give you a warm and fuzzy feeling is reading posts about the stupid conversations and games and special memories.
 Don’t get so busy making money you forget what makes your blog priceless.

 - You can blog without giving a stuff about technology.
 If it’s your hobby, then by all means learn the ins and outs of hosting and CSS and templates.
 If not, hire a developer.
 My last blog redesign took me ten minutes.
 All I did was point at a picture and say, “I want that, but this bit bigger, that bit on the other side, and the whole thing in different colours.”
 And my developer made it happen.
 Thanks, Dave.

 - Having said that, there are a few basic, core skills that you’ll never regret investing the time to learn.
 They are – editing and posting a basic video; resizing and cropping images; linking your blog and social media accounts; setting up an email subscription/newsletter for your blog.

 - Don’t write to a schedule.
 Write when you have something to say.
 Schedules are for jobs and chores and many other things that are Not Fun.
 You might not blog for three weeks.
 Guess what?
 Nobody will really notice.
 And that’s a good thing.